 What if you grew up never hearing the words healthy boundaries and self-awareness?
 What if you were never taught this life lesson growing up?
-Because of this, I like to make my own definitions for words instead of listening to people who had a normal upbringing with stable wonderful parents.
+Because of this, I like to make my own definitions for words and it gives me a better understanding.

 The definition of having healthy boundaries and self-awareness is being who you want to be in the moments it counts.

 It’s being perfectly content and comfortable in your own skin.
 It’s about self-love and having real and unconditional love for your “self.”
 It’s not a skill you need to learn.
 It’s an emotional state of being and knowing.